ProdriveTechnologies/voyager/docs/getting-started/command-reference.md

 This chapter explains the commands that are available within voyager.

 ## Install
-To use voyager for a project that already contains voyager.json files just run `voyager install` in the top level directory.
+To use voyager for a project that already contains voyager.json files, run `voyager install` in the top level directory.
 This should install all the dependencies.
 If you want to download the runtime transitive dependencies as well, run `voyager install --with-runtime-deps` or shorter: `voyager install -wrd`.